An epic list of all the best things to do in Koh Phangan, Thailand. Yes, there’s more to the island than just the Full Moon Party!

 8. Go Scuba Diving

-Scuba diving is definitely one of the best things to do in Koh Phangan.
+Scuba diving is definitely one of the best things to do in Koh Phangan, and the last time we visited proved exactly why!

 The Gulf of Thailand is packed with gorgeous marine life, including tropical fish, manta rays, coral reefs, and more.